Leave site Skip to content

 “We hope this outcome reassures the public we will take positive action to remove any officer who behaves in such an inappropriate manner.”

-The full outcome of the hearing will be added to the misconduct page of our website in due course.
+The full outcome of the hearing has been added to the misconduct section of our website.

 You can find out more about how seriously we treat incidents in which police employees misuse their position to engage in sexual or inappropriate relationships with people they meet through work on our website, through this link: Inappropriate police relationships | Avon and Somerset Police